 Tired of giving gifts that become clutter six months later?
 Yeah, me, too.
-I’m on a mission to have clutter-free stocking stuffers this year.
+I’m on a mission to have clutter-free stocking stuffers for Christmas.

 But I had bought them.

 Oh, yes, I had.
 I bought the games, paid cold hard cash for them, wrapped them, and stuffed them in stockings on Christmas Eve.
 And here I was six months later throwing the bits and pieces in the trash.